Updated Oct. 29 – Playoffs Matches Schedule

 There are literally dozens of thrilling Dota 2 matches to look forward to in The International.
-From the opening games of the Last Chance Qualifier all the way up to the Grand Final itself, you’re always sure to get plenty of Dota The International betting entertainment.
+From the opening games of the Group Stage all the way up to the Grand Final itself, you’re always sure to get plenty of Dota The International betting entertainment.

-- Every game in the Main Event: Let’s face it, few things are more interesting that betting on Dota 2 The International live in the Main Event.
+- Every game in the Main Event: Let’s face it, few things are more interesting than betting on Dota 2 The International live in the Main Event.
 After all, these are all elimination games, which means that each team has to win their best-of-three series.
 Otherwise, they’ll be thrown out of the tournament.
 Can Gaimin Gladiators prove the doubters wrong and make it to the Grand Final?
-Will Beastcoast make good on their promise to be this year’s ‘dark horses’?
+Will beastcoast make good on their promise to be this year’s ‘dark horses’?
 Only one way to find out and that’s to watch the Main Event of this year’s The International!

-Making a TI11 schedule for your betting
+Making a TI12 schedule for your betting

-- Research your teams: It’s fair to say that not every Dota 2 team has got an equally easy path to the Grand Final.
-After all, those teams in the Last Chance Qualifiers have way more games to play than those teams who’ve automatically earned their places in the Group Stages.
+- Research your teams: It’s fair to say that not every Dota 2 team has an equally easy path to the Grand Final.
+After all, those teams in the Regional Qualifiers have way more games to play than those teams who’ve automatically earned their places in the Group Stages.
 Plus, some groups and brackets may be easier than others.
 So do some research into the fixtures that each team has got lined up in the schedule to see who has the best chance of going all the way.

-Your guide to the Dota 2 The International schedule
+Your Guide to the Dota 2 The International Schedule

-Doing so would mean that you’re always within easy reach of the T11 schedule so that you don’t miss out on the biggest Dota 2 TI games.
+Doing so would mean that you’re always within easy reach of the T12 schedule so that you don’t miss out on the biggest Dota 2 TI games.
 Plus, there’s nothing like a good Dota 2 TI schedule to help you plan your esports bets more methodically.
 So keep it here to get the latest updates on the Dota 2 The International schedule.